 Taxpayers and insurance premium clients are those who actually cover undetected false claims.
 In Canada, between 5% and 15% of auto insurance premiums are assigned to covering such claims.
 This is yet another burden for Ontario drivers, already plagued by high insurance premiums.

 22. Car insurance frauds rose by 45% in the UK.

 (This is Money, Spivey Insurance Group)

-Another increase has been recorded in auto insurance fraud statistics.
+Another increase is present in auto insurance fraud statistics.
 Car insurance scams seem to be the next favorite among the UK fraudsters, according to the figures.
 Such frauds typically include minor damage schemes, false stolen vehicle claims, and car accident frauds.